 As the name might suggest, the Texas horned lizard is covered with horns and spines.
 It basically looks like… ok I’ll be honest and tell you I looked at a picture of this animal for a good minute trying to figure out what it looked like, and the best I could come up with was it kind of looks like the top of a lemon meringue pie.
 You know, with all those little peaks on the meringue that kinda sorta look like those on the back of the lizard.
 In any case, here’s a picture, you can judge for yourself and let me know any better comparisons that you come up with.

 Due to those large spines, the Texas horned lizard isn’t normally preyed upon.
 When a predator does come too close, the lizard puffs itself up to make its spikes stick out more.
 If the predator is more persistent, the lizard has another, more gruesome defence.
 When it feels sufficiently threatened, the Texas horned lizard squirts blood from a pore near its eye towards its predators.
 Blood.
 From its eye.
 The blood contains a foul tasting chemical that deters even the hardiest of hunters.
 This 7 cm lizard can squirt blood up to 5 feet.
 That’s a pretty long distance to shoot a stream of blood, which I must emphasize again, is coming from the animal’s eye.
 The horned lizard can lose up to one third of its blood in this way with no ill effects.
-Here’s a picture, though it might gross you out.
-It certainly makes me feel a little queasy.

 Since it has such strong natural defences, the horned lizard is a very docile animal.
 When picked up by a human, they will simply play dead, going completely limp in a person’s hand.
 Because of this, Texas horned lizards were very popular pets, until they became threatened.
 Now they are a protected species, and one must obtain a permit in order own one.
 I for one would not want to have a horned lizard.
 The thought that one day my cute little pet could spray me with a third of its blood is just creepy.
 But I can’t deny that the horned lizard has evolved a fascinating method of defence, so kudos to it for that.
 Anyway, that’s all for today, and I promise the next reptile or amphibian will not be disgusting.
 I promise.